qmonnet/rbpf/README.md

 where it evolved into eBPF (_extended_ BPF), a faster version with more features.
 While BPF programs are originally intended to run in the kernel, the virtual machine of this crate enables running it in user-space applications;
-it contains an interpreter as well as a x86_64 JIT-compiler for eBPF programs.
+it contains an interpreter, a x86_64 JIT-compiler for eBPF programs, as well as a disassembler.

 It is based on Rich Lane's [uBPF software](https://github.com/iovisor/ubpf/), which does nearly the same, but is written in C.